 All rights reserved.
-No part of this document may be reproduced, photocopied or transmitted in any form without the expressed permission of Ashlar-Vellum.
+No part of this document may be reproduced, photocopied or transmitted in any form without the expressed permission of Vellum Investment Partners, LLC.
 The software described in this document is provided under a license and may be used or copied only in accordance with the terms of such license.

 Limit of Liability/Disclaimer of Warranty: The information provided in the document is distributed, as is, without warranty.
-While every precaution has been taken in the preparation of this document, Ashlar-Vellum, Ashlar-Vellum employees, contractors, sub-contractors, and suppliers shall have no liability to any person or entity with respect to liability, loss or damage caused directly or indirectly by the instructions contained in this document or by the software described herein.
+While every precaution has been taken in the preparation of this document, Vellum Investment Partners, LLC, Ashlar-Vellum employees and the software developers shall have no liability to any person or entity with respect to liability, loss or damage caused directly or indirectly by the instructions contained in this document or by the software described herein.